matloff/TidyverseSkeptic/README.md

 material (and conflation with **ggplot2**).
 The students learn to mimic a few example patterns, but are not equipped to go further.

-* The refusal to teach '$' and the de-emphasis on, or even complete lack of coverage of, R vectors is a major handicap for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.
+* The refusal to teach '$' and the de-emphasis of, or even complete lack of coverage of, R vectors is a major handicap for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.